preservim/vim-wheel/README.markdown

 ## See also

-If you find this plugin useful, you may want to check out these others by [@reedes][re]:
+If you find this plugin useful, be sure to check out these others by [@reedes][re]:

 * [vim-colors-pencil][cp] - color scheme for Vim inspired by IA Writer
 * [vim-lexical][lx] - building on Vim’s spell-check and thesaurus/dictionary completion
 * [vim-litecorrect][lc] - lightweight auto-correction for Vim
+* [vim-pencil][pn] - Rethinking Vim as a tool for writers
 * [vim-quotable][qu] - extends Vim to support typographic (‘curly’) quotes
 * [vim-textobj-sentence][ts] - improving on Vim's native sentence motion command
 * [vim-thematic][th] — modify Vim’s appearance to suit your task and environment